slotThe/betterposter/README.md

   - The class now—with the help of [tikzposter]—also provides a portrait version of betterposter.

   - Fonts and (default) font-sizes have been slightly tweaked.
-    Additionally, there is a `no-fonts` switch that can be flipped, to disable the loading of external fonts.
+    Additionally, there is a `noFonts` switch that can be flipped, to disable the loading of external fonts.

   - All commands regarding QR codes have been removed;